-So I chose this one thinking it was going to be some cool thriller a la Mary Kubica or Ruth Ware (check those tags at the bottom of this post for some AMAZING thriller reviews if that’s your jam) but this…was not that.
+So I chose this one thinking it was going to be some cool thriller a la Mary Kubica or Ruth Ware (check those books at the bottom of this post for some AMAZING thriller reviews if that’s your jam) but this…was not that.

 Maybe the target audience is more highschool age kids?
 Not adults?
 And we all know I can get down with a YA book any day of the week- most of them have great story-lines and character building so I don’t know but I wasn’t really feeling it.

 While this one wasn’t for me- if you enjoy a very watered down thriller/suspense- this may be for you haha